-Scutellosaurus lawleri (Colbert 1981) Triassic/Jurassic boundary ~200 mya, 1.2 m in length has long been recognized as a basal thyreophoran, an herbivorous ornithischian dinosaur basal to other armored herbivores including scelidosaurs, ankylosaurs and stegosaurs.
-Derived from as sister to Daemonosaurus, Scutellosaurus phylogenetically preceded Scelidosaurus and was a sister to Heterodontosaurus and Lesothosaurus.
+Scutellosaurus lawleri (Colbert 1981; Breden et al. 2021; Triassic/Jurassic boundary ~200 mya, 1.2 m in length) has long been recognized as a basal thyreophoran, an herbivorous ornithischian dinosaur basal to other armored herbivores including, ankylosaurs and stegosaurs.
+Here Scutellosaurus was derived from as sister to Lesothosaurus and basal to Stegosaurus.
+But anklylosaurs like Minmi are derived from Scelidosaurus.

-Distinct from Daemonosaurus, the skull of Scutellosaurus had an upturned premaxilla with six sharp teeth, not four.
+Distinct from Lesothosaurus, the skull of Scutellosaurus had an upturned premaxilla.
 While the illustration (above) appears to indicate a recessed cheek, that is actually the internal view of the maxilla.
 The maxillary and dentary teeth are denticulated (coarsely serrated).
-A small predentary was probably present.
-The mandibular fenestra was a mere slit, on its way to disappearing as in Scelidosaurus.
+A tiny predentary may have been present or maybe not.
+The mandibular fenestra was a mere slit, on its way to disappearing.

 The scapula was more rectangular.
 The humerus had a reduced proximal surface.
 Although preserved incompletely, the hand was likely more symmetrical with metatarsal 3 and digit 3 the longest.